 Photo of hands in the air wearing medical gloves.

-In 2023, we launched a new program to give you even more options for expanding your wound management skills.
-This feature will acquaint you with the range of programs available, but if you have more questions, please contact us at hsadmin@uvic.ca.
+This feature will acquaint you with the range of wound programs available, but if you have more questions, please contact us at hsadmin@uvic.ca.

 Q: What are the differences between all these wound-related programs?

 A: Here’s a rundown.
 Wound Management for Health Professionals (Levels I and II) has been preparing nurses, paramedics, physiotherapists, occupational therapists, physicians and others to be Wound Champions for more than a decade.
-You’ll gain the knowledge and skills to manage a broad variety of wounds, in a broad variety of settings, including acute care, long-term care, and home and community care.
-Wound Management Level I is a six-week course, and Level II is an eight-week course.
+You’ll gain the knowledge and skills to manage a broad variety of wounds, in a wide assortment of settings, including acute care, long-term care, and home and community care.
+Wound Management Level I is a six-week course, and Level II is an eight-week course with an online synchronous ("live") workshop component.

 High-Risk Foot, Level I and High-Risk Foot, Level II are short three-hour synchronous (“live”) online workshops that explore issues related to the foot and lower limb.
 There are no quizzes or assignments.